spineo/RGButterflyDocs/Programming.md

 ### Data Model

 _Data_ is key to this application and this App is built on [_Core Data_](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/index.html?utm_source=iosstash.io).
-A significant amount of time was spent developing the data model (and the many interfacing [_NSManagedObject_](https://developer.apple.com/reference/coredata/nsmanagedobject) sub-classes) even before diving, at least to a significant extent, into the UI controllers and views. __Again, time well spent since changes to the Data Model tend to be costlier than changes to the UI.
+A significant amount of time was spent developing the data model (and the many interfacing [_NSManagedObject_](https://developer.apple.com/reference/coredata/nsmanagedobject) sub-classes) even before diving, at least to a significant extent, into the UI controllers and views. __Again, time well spent since changes to the Data Model tend to be costlier down the road than changes to the UI and Controllers__.

 The data model is currently at major version 63 and is composed of 20 entities (each mapping to a _table_ in the backend [_SQLite_](https://www.sqlite.org) store).
 The NSManagedObject classes provide many of the key operations (i.e., Object or NSSet get/set, add, remove) against the _Entities_, _Attributes_, and/or _Relations_.
 Additional custom methods were also implemented with a few  generic ones packaged in the [_CoreDataUtils_](https://github.com/spineo/ios-utilities/blob/master/CoreDataUtils.m) class but most currently private.